jsta/rep-network-deconvolution/README.md

 ## Dependencies ##
 All the required dependencies included in the `requirements.txt` file.
-To prevent dependency conflicts, <b>refrain from manually installing TensorFlow and Keras</b>.
-When installing keras-nlp via requirements.txt, it will automatically download and install the appropriate TensorFlow and Keras versions.
 Codebase is tested on below python library versions.

 * scipy==1.10.1
 * numpy==1.23.5